hcsaba1982/ms-advanced/advanced training/4-multi-tenancy-policies/README.md

 kubectl apply -f 4.1-multi-tenancy-policies.yaml
 ```

-What this is actually doing is delegating (passing) controls for tenant1 to the application tier after implementing high-level security controls at the security tier level, typically enterprise security guidelines and compliance requirements for intra-cluster and external communication.
-At the application tier level, granular microsegmentation would implmentated by developers to securre micro-services.
+What this is actually doing is delegating (passing) controls for tenant1 to the application tier after implementing high-level security controls at the security tier level.
+High level security controls are typically implemented through enterprise security guidelines and compliance requirements for intra-cluster and external communication.
+At the application tier level, granular microsegmentation would be implmentated by developers to secure microservices.

 It is important here to understand the policy processing behavior of Calico Enterprise:
 - The default action for selected endpoint within a policy tier is Deny